-- Following guidelines from the Department of Education for supporting students at school with a medical condition, the Trustees and Local Governing Bodies ensure that: - students at school with medical conditions are supported so that they have full access to education and can enjoy the same opportunities at school as any other child; - arrangements are in place to support students at school with medical conditions, including making sure that this policy and associated procedures are implemented and updated; - related policies, plans, procedures and systems are properly and effectively implemented; - school leaders consult health and social care professionals, students and parents to ensure the needs of children with medical conditions are properly understood and effectively supported; - following long-term or frequent absence, pupils/students with medical conditions are reintegrated effectively; - the focus is on the needs of each child and what support is required to support their individual needs; - Instilling confidence in parents and children in the school's ability to provide effective support; - sufficient staff have received suitable training and are competent before they take on the responsibility to support children with medical conditions;
+- Following guidelines from the Department of Education for supporting students at school with medical conditions, the Trustees and Local Governing Boards ensure that: - statutory duties under legislation are fulfilled - students at school with medical conditions are supported so that they have full access to education and can enjoy the same opportunities at school as any other child; - arrangements are in place to support students at school with medical conditions, including making sure that this policy and associated procedures are implemented and updated; - related policies, plans, procedures and systems are properly and effectively implemented - school leaders consult health and social care professionals, students and parents to ensure the needs of children with medical conditions are properly understood and effectively supported; - following long-term or frequent absence, pupils/students with medical conditions are reintegrated effectively; - the focus is on the needs of each child and what support is required to support their individual needs; - Instilling confidence in parents and children in the school's ability to provide effective support;

-- all members of staff are properly trained to provide the necessary support and are able to access information and other teaching support materials as needed; - no prospective pupils/students are denied admission to the school because arrangements for their medical conditions have not been made; - pupils/students' health is not put at unnecessary risk.
-As a result, the governing body holds the right to not accept a pupil/student into school at times where it would be detrimental to the health of that child or others to do so, such as where the child has an infectious disease; - the appropriate level of insurance is in place and that it appropriately reflects the level of risk.
-The Learning Trust is a member of the Department for Education's Risk Protection Arrangement (RPA);
+- sufficient staff have received suitable training and are competent before they take on the responsibility to support children with medical conditions; - all members of staff are properly trained to provide the necessary support and are able to access information and other teaching support materials as needed; - no prospective pupils/students are denied admission to the school because arrangements for their medical conditions have not been made; - pupils/students' health is not put at unnecessary risk.
+As a result, the governing board holds the right to not accept a pupil/student into school at times where it would be detrimental to the health of that child or others to do so, such as where the child has an infectious disease; - the appropriate level of insurance is in place and that it appropriately reflects the level of risk.
+The Learning Trust is a member of the Department for Education's Risk Protection Arrangement (RPA); - the local school's procedures clearly identifies the roles and responsibilities of all those involved in the arrangements they make to support pupils and sets out the procedures to be followed whenever a school is notified that a pupil has a medical condition. - the local school's procedures covers the role of individual healthcare plans, and who is responsible for their development, in supporting pupils at school with medical conditions. - All health care plans are reviewed at least annually, or earlier if evidence is presented that the child's needs have changed;